 Both Sky and Virgin Media normally charge activation fees for broadband or TV.
 However, there are often special offers where some set-up fees are waived.

 If you are switching from Sky, your cancellation period depends on the service.
 For example, a minimum 31 days’ notice is required to cancel Sky TV and a minimum 14 days for Sky Talk and Broadband.
 Whether you need to return Sky equipment depends on which kit you have.
 Sky Q equipment remains the property of Sky and will need to be returned, but this doesn’t apply to previous Sky boxes.
 The Sky Glass TV you can keep, but you will no longer be able to access the Sky features.
 If you have any Sky pucks, however, these will have to be returned.

 If you are switching from Virgin Media, you have to give 30 days' notice for all services.
-When you sign up to Virgin Media, the kit you receive is included as part of the service and you may be asked to return the router or TV box when you leave.
+When you sign up to Virgin Media, all the kit you receive is included as part of the service and you will be asked to return the router or TV box when you leave.

 If you need Sky to install a new line, your switching lead time will depend on when this can be done.
 It’s normally a couple of weeks.
 If you have an inactive BT-compatible line which can be activated, it should be quicker.